Sandbox

 Section titled “Disabling”Set mode = "off" in the TOML, --sandbox off on the CLI, or MISTRALRS_SANDBOX=off in the env.

 A startup warning is logged.
-With all sandbox layers off, model-generated code has full filesystem, network, and subprocess access as the mistralrs user.
+With all sandbox layers off, model-generated code and commands have full filesystem, network, and subprocess access as the mistralrs user.

 Programmatic use

-Section titled “Programmatic use”For end-to-end code execution setup, see enable code execution.
-The checked-in examples cover Python, Rust, and Rust file outputs.
+Section titled “Programmatic use”For end-to-end setup and the Rust/Python SandboxPolicy snippets, see enable code execution and enable shell execution.
 Python types are documented in the Python API reference.
+Remember the default: programmatic use is unsandboxed until a SandboxPolicy is attached.